fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

     # pytorch - the main package we will use for the deep
     # learning, we also install fastai and some additional
     # packages which may become handy at a later point in time.
-    # this also includes NVIDIA drivers for the case that you
+    # this also includes NVIDIA drivers for the case that your
     # computer has a GPU

     conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia